yaptb/lifetimer/site/lifetimer/public/docs/document.md

 ### Help Page

-The Help Page provides a convenient way to link to this web site, and to upgrade the application to the Professional Version.
+The Help Page provides a convenient way to link to this web site.

 Click the lifetimer site link to open a regular browser window to this site.

 Choose an option and click the upgrade button to upgrade the application to the Professional version.

 ![LifeTimer Help Page](/images/docs/doc_help_page.png)

-## Professional Version Benefits

-Upgrading LifeTimer from the Free version to the Professional Version provides the following benefits:

-- The free version overlay message is removed and will no longer display
-- The number of URL links that can be added is raised from 3 to 15
-- Highest priority user support

 ## Troubleshooting